httpwg/wg-materials/ietf103/minutes.md

 MT: Don't know if we've managed to maintain lexical distinguishable on the wire.

-Mark: Can identify lexographically at the top level.
+Mark: Can identify lexicographically at the top level.

 MT: If we're there then this is probably workable.